 , Anne Kingsmill (later AF) began circulating her poems in manuscript: some political and religious pieces appeared in miscellanies in this decade and the next.

-AF's pindaric ode "The Spleen" was published anonymously in Charles Gildon
+AF's pindaric ode "The Spleen" (together with some other poems by her) was published anonymously in Charles Gildon

 's New Miscellany of Original Poems, on Several Occasions